plucia-mitre/pickled-canary_sandbox/README.md

 > **Tip:** It's best to stick to alphanumeric labels with underscores to avoid
 > collisions with other Pickled Canary commands (present or future).

+## Instructions
+Anything other than a [Command Block](#command-blocks), [Metadata Block](#metadata), or [Comment](#comments) is considered part of an instruction and is passed to Ghidra's assembler to assemble into binary.
+This is done line-by-line, possibly including [some command blocks](#wildcards).
+Since Ghidra is processing the provided assembly, be sure to use Ghidra's assembly syntax rather than what might be found in another tool / the processor manual.

 # Compiled Pattern Language